TheRenegadeCoder/subete/docs/index.rst

 Welcome to subete's Documentation!
 ===================================

-SnakeMD is a library for generating markdown files using Python.
+Subete is a library for interacting with the code found in the Sample Programs repository.
 Use the links below to navigate the docs.

 .. toctree::
     :maxdepth: 1